Ctblossey/MechaCar_Statistical_Analysis/README.md

 # AutosRUs

+## Overview

+### Using R, we used the data given to us from AutosRUs to perform tests to show their distribution across lots as well as tests to examine their suspension coils.

 ## Linear Regression to Predict MPG

 ### The larget variables/coefficients that provide for the variance are vehicle weight, mpg, and ground clearnace.
 Given that their p-values were less than 0.05, they have significance.